-The need for the restriction of distribution and the zones of fishery sites where distribution should be restricted is assessed per item based on the inspection results below, in regard to items in which radioactive cesium above the maximum limits are detected.
-Furthermore, the spread of radioactive contamination will be investigated as necessary.
-If radioactive cesium has been found above the maximum limits in some items and other items within the same item groups have not been inspected, these items are also inspected immediately.
+The need for the restrictions of distribution and the zones of fishery sites where distribution should be restricted is assessed per item based on the inspection results below, in regard to items in which radioactive cesium exceeding the maximum limits are detected.
+Furthermore, the spread of radioactive contamination is going to be investigated as necessary.
+If radioactive cesium exceeding the maximum limits are detected in some items and other items within the same item group have not been inspected, these items is going to be also inspected immediately.